hanguyen0/CourtCounter2/README.md

 # CourtCounter2
-This app count points of Team A vs Team B
+This app count points of Team A vs Team B.

 Udacity ANDROIDbeginner-Grow with Google Scholarship course